|Nutrition Facts (per serving)|

 2 teaspoons baking powder

-1 teaspoon salt, plus more for topping
+1 teaspoon salt, more as needed

 2 cups club soda, very cold